RedisLabs/redislabs-docs/content/rs/administering/database-operations/importing-data.md

 Before you specify to import from an SFTP server, make sure that:

 - The RS cluster has network connectivity to the SFTP server.
-- The user that you specify in the SFTP server location has read priviledges.
+- The user that you specify in the SFTP server location has read privileges.
 - The RS server and SFTP server have the correct TLS certificates.
 You can select either:
     - **Use the cluster auto generated key** - Go to **settings** and copy the **Cluster SSH Public Key** to the SFTP server.